PhoeniXAbhisheK/OnlineResources/README.md

 - <https://source.unsplash.com/> (free images, also has an API)
 - <https://cssgradient.io/gradient-backgrounds/> (quick cool gradients, with corresponding css code)
-- <https://github.com/octref/polacode> (Polacode: Polaroid for your code)
+- <https://github.com/octref/polacode/> (Polacode: Polaroid for your code)
+- <https://emojipedia.org/> (One-stop solution to all emojis)

 ### Cheatsheets(That actually help) :scroll: